Wildsong/docker-arcgis-enterprise/arcgis-server/README.md

 ## Moving the Docker image

-You can't upload the image to Docker Hub because it contains licensed code.
+I don't upload the Docker image to hub.docker.com because it contains licensed code.

-If you want to build it on one machine to test it and then deploy to a server, you have some options.
+If you want to build it on one machine to test it and then deploy to a server, you have some alternatives.
 You could build it all over again, you could run your own registry and copy it there and then do a "docker pull", or you could export the image and then copy it over to the server for deployment.